inorganik/dogebot/README.md

 If you accidentally close or reload the tab, don't worry, dogeminer saves your progress.
 Just repeat the instructions above to restart Dogebot.

 ### Secure
-Dogebot **does not** make any ajax requests, or inject any additional scripts on the page.
+Dogebot **does not** make any ajax requests, or inject any additional scripts on the page besides the one for `console.charts()`.
 Take a look at dogebot.js and see for yourself.
-It simply does the clicking for you, and gives you analytics.
+It simply does the clicking for you, and keeps track of your progress.

 ### What it does
 Dogebot uses several loops to mine and purchase upgrades and helpers.
 One loop is used simulate a click on your shibe 10 times per second, non-stop, indefinitely.
 It uses a second loop to buy helpers and upgrades, which runs once per second.
 A third polls certain counts and keeps track of progress.